Series: Upgrading to Jakarta EE 10

 But don’t worry, we’ve got you covered!
 In this post and the future posts in this series, we’ll explain everything you need to know to upgrade to Jakarta EE 10 successfully and almost in no time.

-Upgrading to Jakarta EE 10: Transforming Applications with Eclipse Transformer
+Upgrade to Jakarta EE 10 – part 1: Transform Applications with Eclipse Transformer

 As we described in the introductory article, migrating your existing Java EE 8 or Jakarta EE 8 applications to Jakarta EE 10 can be streamlined by a few existing tools.
 In this article, we’ll explore the first crucial step in upgrading to Jakarta EE 10: using the Eclipse Transformer to transform your final binary application so that it can be deployed to a Jakarta EE runtime like Eclipse GlassFish 7.